luifermoron/luiferfolio/README.md

 # My Personal resume

-Basic resume about me.
-Made on Django and React because yes.
+Basic information about me.
+Technologies used:
+- Django(Because I like it)
+- React(Because I want to try it)
+- Kubernetes(Because I want to try it)

 ### Credits